Sanofi Mentorship Program Offers Guidance for Students

 One of those Sanofi mentors, Jeffrey Seguritan of Lawrenceville, says, “The Sanofi Corporate Mentorship program was something I was really excited to be part of because I know I’ve been the beneficiary of great advice throughout my career—maybe not from official mentors, but from really good managers and colleagues.”
 For Seguritan, Senior Manager of Performance Analytics & Reporting for US Diabetes & Cardiovascular Business Unit, working with RVCC student Carlos Pareja is his first experience mentoring a college student.
 In his conversations with his mentee, “I have gained appreciation for the little things toward shaping one’s career, such as making a great first impression, applying small steps toward better organization, and taking those pauses to think and reflect on critical situations.
 It’s been a very rewarding experience for me.”

 For his part, Pareja says through his participation in the program, the 24-year-old has “gained more knowledge on how to be a professional.
 Jeffrey has helped me prepare for interviews which have resulted in an acceptance” into a prestigious hospital internship program.
-The North Plainfield resident, who worked as a medic in the Navy for five years before attending RVCC, plans to study biology or neuroscience after graduating from RVCC this spring and eventually attend medical school.
+The North Plainfield resident, who worked as a medic in the Navy for five years before attending RVCC, plans to study biology or neuroscience after graduating from RVCC and eventually attend medical school.

 Pareja, Seguritan, Masullo and Adeleke join all of the mentors and mentees for monthly meetings at RVCC’s Branchburg campus and are encouraged to connect with each other via Skype for additional meetings.
 As part of the project, RVCC also has partnered with INROADS, a globally recognized internship program that also provides comprehensive training and development of both mentors and mentees.